vigneshSs-07/Google-Cloud-For-All--ACompleteGuide/README.md

 # GCP_Fundamentals

-This Repo contains Collection of GCP  services in the cloud related to different technologies and stack tech
+This Repo contains the resources for UDEMY course Collection of GCP  services in the cloud related to different technologies and stack tech

 ### GCP - github